raywu60kg/msk-readymix/content/english/_index.md

 feature:
   enable : true
-  title : "Health and safety"
+  title : "Health and Safety"
-  content: "At msk readymix we give the highest priority to safegurading the heath and safety of our employees and preventing incidents. we are 100% committed to carrying out our business activities in a safe and efficient manner and to care for the well being of those on our site who maybe impacted by our activities."
+  content: "At MSK READYMIX we give the highest priority to safegurading the heath and safety of our employees and preventing incidents. we are 100% committed to carrying out our business activities in a safe and efficient manner and to care for the well being of those on our site who maybe impacted by our activities."

   feature_item:
     # feature item loop
-    - name : "Provide"
+    - name : "Training"
       icon : "fas fa-code"
       content : "Provide the necessary resources for instructions, training and supervisions to ensure the health and safety of our employees"